Case no. 5:2012cv03881 , Filed on July 24, 2012

 This case was dismissed on September 25, 2009, following a final judgment upon consent.
 Zynga received $45,000 in judgment, plus attorney’s fees and costs.
 The judgment has been satisfied as of September 29, 2009.

-On Wednesday, July 1 the company brought suit against Phillip Labrasca for infringement of its trademark ZYNGA and violation of its Terms of Service for its Texas Hold ‘Em Poker game.
+On Wednesday, July 1 the company brought suit against defendant Labrasca for infringement of its trademark ZYNGA and violation of its Terms of Service for its Texas Hold ‘Em Poker game.
 The complaint alleges that Labrasca owns and operates thirteen websites using or connected to the ZYNGA mark in order to sell virtual poker chips to be used in its online poker game.
 The case is Zynga Game Network, Inc. v.
 Labrasca, N.D.
 Cal., Case No. 5:09-cv-02957-HRL.
 Read the full complaint here.

 Zynga brought the exact same allegations on Thursday, July 2 against Duc Doan for his operation of two similar websites.
 That case is Zynga Game Network, Inc. v.
 Doan, N.D.
 Cal., Case No. 5:09-cv-02958-PVT.
 Read the full complaint here.